-Communication Disclaimer Disclosure and Manner of Display Print ads designed to be individually distributed including mailings, door hangers, flyers, faxes, posters, newspaper and magazine ads, and oversized campaign buttons and bumper stickers (buttons 10 inches in diameter or larger and stickers 60 square inches or larger) "Ad paid for by [committee's name]" (on file with Form 410 or 461) followed by "Committee major funding from [names of top three donors contributors of \$50,000 or more]" each listed on a separate horizontal line, centered horizontally, in descending order, beginning with the largest contributor and may not appear in all capital letters (not applicable to non-recipient committees) Newspaper, magazine or other print advertisements that are 20 square inches or less must only disclose the single top contributor of \$50,000 or more "Funding Details at www.fppc.ca.gov" must be shown immediately below the top three donor contributor text for state primarily formed ballot measure and candidate committees that raise \$1,000,000 (See Section 84223) • Disclaimer Disclosure Format: : All text must be in Arial equivalent font, at least 10-point in size, in a contrasting color, centered horizontally and, except for the names of top contributors, underlined.
+Communication Disclosure and Manner of Display Print ads designed to be individually distributed including mailings, door hangers, flyers, faxes, posters, newspaper and magazine ads, and oversized campaign buttons and bumper stickers (buttons 10 inches in diameter or larger and stickers 60 square inches or larger) "Ad paid for by [committee's name]" (on file with Form 410 or 461) followed by "Committee major funding from [names of top three contributors of \$50,000 or more]" each listed on a separate horizontal line, in descending order, beginning with the largest contributor and may not appear in all capital letters (not applicable to non-recipient committees) Newspaper, magazine or other print advertisements that are 20 square inches or less must only disclose the single top contributor of \$50,000 or more "Funding Details at www.fppc.ca.gov" must be shown immediately below the top three contributor text for state primarily formed ballot measure and candidate committees that raise \$1,000,000 (See Section 84223) Disclosure Format: All text must be in Arial equivalent font, at least 10-point in size, in a contrasting color, centered horizontally and, except for the names of top contributors, underlined.
 The names of top contributors must not be underlined and the text must not be condensed.
 If there are no top contributors, the "Ad paid for by" need not be underlined.
-All text must appear and located in a printed or drawn box with a solid white background at the bottom of at least one page and set apart from other printed matter
+All text must appear in a printed or drawn box with a solid white background at the bottom of at least one page and set apart from other printed matter

-Communication Disclaimer Disclosure and Manner of Display Print ads larger than those designed to be individually distributed, such as billboards and signs (including yard signs) "Ad paid for by [committee's name]" (on file with Form 410 or 461) "Committee major funding from [names of top three donors contributors of \$50,000 or more]" Top contributors must be displayed from largest to smallest appearing either on: (1) separate horizontal lines, centered horizontally or (2) one line separated by commas and may not appear in all capital letters each listed on a separate horizontal line, centered horizontally, or on one line separated by commas, in descending order, beginning with the largest contributor and may not appear in all capital letters (not applicable to non-recipient committees) • Disclaimer Disclosure Format: All text must be in Arial equivalent font.
+Print ads larger than those designed to be individually distributed, such as billboards and signs (including yard signs)

+- "Ad paid for by [committee's name]" (on file with Form 410 or 461) - "Committee major funding from [names of top three contributors of \$50,000 or more]" Top contributors must be displayed from largest to smallest appearing either on: (1) separate horizontal lines, centered horizontally or (2) one line separated by commas and may not appear in all capital letters (not applicable to non-recipient committees) - Disclosure Format: All text must be in Arial equivalent font.
 The font must be a height of at least five percent of the advertisement, meaning that each line must be at least five percent of the advertisement, on a solid background with sufficient contrast that is easily readable by the average viewer and, except for the names of top contributors, underlined.
 If there are no top contributors, the "Ad paid for by" need not be underlined.

-Radio ads, telephone calls and audio only electronic media ads "Ad paid for by [committee's name]" (on file with Form 410 or 461) • "Committee major funding from [names of top three donors contributors of \$50,000 or more]" in descending order, beginning with the largest contributor (not applicable to non-recipient committees) Disclaimer Disclosure Format: Must be spoken clearly for at least three seconds at the beginning or end of the ad or call, in a pitch and tone substantially similar to the rest of the advertisement Radio and prerecorded telephone ads must disclose only the top two contributors of \$50,000 or more unless the ad lasts 15 seconds or less or the disclaimer disclosure statement would last more than eight seconds, in which case only the single top contributor must be disclosed
+Radio ads, telephone calls and audio only electronic media ads

+- "Ad paid for by [committee's name]" (on file with Form 410 or 461) - "Committee major funding from [names of top three contributors of \$50,000 or more]" in descending order, beginning with the largest contributor (not applicable to non-recipient committees) - Disclosure Format: Must be spoken clearly for at least three seconds at the beginning or end of the ad or call, in a pitch and tone substantially similar to the rest of the advertisement - Radio and prerecorded telephone ads must disclose only the top two contributors of \$50,000 or more unless the ad lasts 15 seconds or less or the disclosure statement would last more than eight seconds, in which case only the single top contributor must be disclosed